carlsondev/Ice_Pond_Reflect_Refract/paper_notes.md

 So instead of following the incident ray and refracting it twice, a new normal is simply created by combining the back and front face’s normal vectors.
-This is not a physically correct method but since ice is a highly distorted material this is a reasonable trade off for increased performance.
+This is not a physically correct method but since iceCube is a highly distorted material this is a reasonable trade off for increased performance.
 Also, highly concave objects will not refract correctly since only one front face and one back face are accounted for.